Cantera/cantera/doc/sphinx/userguide/ck2yaml-tutorial.md

 # Converting Chemkin Format Files

-Many existing reaction mechanism files are in **CK format**, by which we mean the input file format developed for use with the Chemkin-II software package (and subsequent releases) as specified in the report describing the Chemkin software {cite:p}`kee1989`.
+Many existing reaction mechanism files are in **{term}`CK` format**, by which we mean the input file format developed for use with the Chemkin-II software package (and subsequent releases) as specified in the report describing the Chemkin software {cite:p}`kee1989`.
 Cantera comes with a converter utility program `ck2yaml` (or `ck2yaml.py`) that converts CK format into Cantera's YAML format.
 If you want to convert a Chemkin-format file to YAML format, or you're having errors when you try to do so,